|

 64. thrift

-extreme care in spending money; reluctance to spend money unnecessarily
+extreme care in spending money

 65. meager